State-by-state updates on demonstrations planned

 Jackson

-More from the Clarion Ledger: Capitol police in MS aware of possible armed protests at statehouses
+More from the Clarion Ledger: Officials increase security at Mississippi Capitol amid armed protest warnings

 Missouri

-Note: Updates: Tension, but no pro-Trump protest, in Annapolis on Sunday